 The Bentley Cropping Systems Fellowship

-IDRC offers this Fellowship (a bequest from Helen S. Bentley and C. Fred Bentley) every second year in October
+IDRC offers this Fellowship (a bequest from Helen S. Bentley and C. Fred Bentley) every two years in October

-to Canadians, permanent residents of Canada, and citizens of developing countries.
+to a Canadian, permanent resident of Canada, or a citizen of a developing country.
 You must be a graduate student with a university degree in agriculture, forestry, or biology, and wish to undertake applied, on-farm research with cooperating farmers in one or more developing countries.
 Learn more about the bequest

 This award provides funding for field research aimed at increasing the yield of food crops, improving farmers’ livelihoods, and improving soil fertility.
 In particular, the research should evaluate and/or promote the use of fertility enhancing plants — such as leguminous forages, shrubs, cover crops, and grain legumes — on small farms.